UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Offer Parts - Reservations

-Reservation offer parts represent a seat (or other accommodation) reservation on the transportation.
-In contrast with admissions, a reservation is in essence bound to a specific train, although it normally does not include the entitlement to board the train.
+Reservation offer parts represent seat or other accommodation type reservation on the transportation.
+It might contain multiple seats/places.
+In contrast with admissions, a reservation is in essence bound to a specific train, although it does not include the entitlement to board the train.
 Travellers therefore typically need an a associated admission offer part or other entitlement (such as a pass)  in order to actually travel.